amandaguglieri/hackinglife/docs/az-900-preparation.md

 ### The Cloud Computing stack

-Before digging deeper, I would like to share this super clarifying chart with Azure services and their belong to the cloud computing stack.
+Before delving deeper, I would like to share this highly informative chart depicting Azure services and their position within the cloud computing stack.

 ![stack](img/az-900_12.jpg)